pawamoy/copier-pdm/docs/work.md

 - `check-dependencies`: Check for vulnerabilities in dependencies.
 - `check-docs`: Check if the documentation builds correctly.
 - `check-types`: Check if the code is correctly typed.
+- `check-api`: Check for breaking changes in your Python API.

 For example, if you are only interested in checking types, run `make check-types`.